siddhartha-gadgil/LTS2019/_reports/ar/ar.md

 3. Using this, I defined the arithmetic operations and the inclusion of integers into the rationals, with implementation of proofs wherever necessary that denominators/numerators should not be zero.
 [Link Here](https://github.com/siddhartha-gadgil/LTS2019/commit/080fd5d0065efffb0afb79720220d35fd9b757c7)
 4. I made the function `simplifyRational` work over all ZZPairs by extending the `CalcGCD` function to work over pairs of `ZZ` instead of pairs of `Nat`.
 [Link Here](https://github.com/siddhartha-gadgil/LTS2019/commit/429fd11b09106392452f09a37a97eb25e7ecf189)
 5. I started proofs that the sum of a rational and its additive inverse is the additive identity.
 [Link Here](https://github.com/siddhartha-gadgil/LTS2019/commit/ac3ee364e84b3aa82fb602c401499e42bfc8cc0f)
+6. The function `CheckIsQuotientZ` checks if the rational number is equivalent to an integer with proof (for example, 12/4 is 3).
+7. I implemented simplification of rational numbers using a theorem that Shafil proved (dividing two numbers by their GCD makes them coprime) in the function `simplifyWithProof` which returns a simplified rational along with a proof that it is simplified.
+8. I implemented a custom equality type `EqRat` which sets two rational numbers (a,b) (c,d) as equal if ad=bc.
+9. I proved the analogues of reflexivity, symmetry, and transitivity for this type.
+10. Using the above, I proved associativity and commutativity of addition and multiplication, and the existence of identities and inverses for addition and multiplication, which involved a lot of `rewrite` statements. (which is most of the field axioms).

 #### Remaining

-The proof of the above result needs the GCD to be implemented (for `simplifyRational` to output a proof that the rational is in fact simplified).
-Also, the corresponding proof involving the multiplicative inverse will require this as well.
-Using the properties of `ZZ`, the distributive law can be the next step.
+The distributive laws need to be proved.